-Financial assets at FVTPL interest or dividend income, are recognised in profit or loss, except for derivatives designated as hedging instruments for which hedge accounting is applied.
-The Company currently does not hold financial assets measured at FVTPL.
+Financial assets at FVTPL These assets are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in profit or loss, except for derivatives designated as hedging instruments for which hedge accounting is applied.
+The Group currently does not hold financial assets measured at FVTPL.
 Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
-The Company has significant trade and other receivables measured at amortized cost.
+The Group has significant trade and other receivables measured at amortized cost.
 Debt investments at FVOCI These assets are subsequently measured at fair value.
 Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Other net gains and losses are recognised in OCI.
 On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
-The Company currently does not hold debt investments measured at FVOCI.
+The Group currently does not hold debt investments measured at FVOCI.